gazaskygeeks/Coding-Foundations-course/coursebook/Week 05/session-14/intro-to-functions.md

 ## Multiple Parameters

 We can define multiple parameters for a function by comma-separating them.
-We can pass in up to 255 parameters!

 When calling a function, we must provide the arguments in the same order in which we defined them.